emacs-grammarly/lsp-grammarly/README.md

 ### 🔍 Method 2: Login with Emacs (a bit complicated)

+> ⚠️ Warning
+>
-> ⚠️ This method is no longer working with the new language server and currently
+> This method is no longer working with the new language server and currently
 > WIP, please login with VSCode!

 Hit `M-x lsp-grammarly-login` and you should see the Grammarly's website pop out